Coach FAQ

 How do I get DC SCORES gear?

-Currently, the only way for coaches to get DC SCORES gear is by attending our in-person Coach Trainings.
+Coaches can get DC SCORES gear by attending our in-person Coach Trainings.
 Gear is distributed to coaches after finishing our in-person training workshops.
+Coaches can also reach out to their site manager for gear requests.

 How can I share stories about the impact of DC SCORES?

 We’d love to hear your stories, and use them in our reports to funders and promotional materials.
-Please contact support@dcscores.org if you’d like to share a story about the program’s impact on a student, you, or your school.
+Please reach out to your site manager if you’d like to share a story about the program’s impact on a student, you, or your school.

 How can I contribute to DC SCORES?